mtabini/G76-Mini/README.md

 ![320x240 8BPP palette demo](https://raw.githubusercontent.com/mtabini/G76-Mini/main/img/palette.jpeg?token=GHSAT0AAAAAABTFPRVX3R6AFZ6QSDOHAJCYYSTEFOA)
 ![640x240 4BPP “high res” palette demo (bonus 80-column text)](https://raw.githubusercontent.com/mtabini/G76-Mini/main/img/palette_highres.jpeg?token=GHSAT0AAAAAABTFPRVWUIKQVOPRYHQJWV7EYSTEEYA)

 The G76 Mini is a simple and inexpensive VGA module for homebrew retrocomputing projects.
-It requires only a handful of inexpensive and easy-to-procure components and can be either integrated into SBC designs or as a standalone board that can interface with most 8-bit architectures (though it was built with the 6502 in mind).
+It requires only a handful of easy-to-procure components and can be either integrated into SBC designs or as a standalone board that can interface with most 8-bit architectures (though it was built with the 6502 in mind).
 You can view a demo of the interface running [on YouTube](https://youtu.be/on7V5krxY_A).

 The hardware design uses the EPM240 from the [Max II family](https://www.intel.com/content/dam/altera-www/global/zh_CN/pdfs/literature/hb/max2/max2_mii5v1_01.pdf) by Altera (now Intel), but the SystemVerilog code should be easily portable to other CPLDs or FPGAs, since it doesn't use any proprietary IP.
 The EPM240, while technically obsolete, can easily be obtained for around $3 (as of May 2022) on eBay or AliExpress; with the added cost of SRAM and passives, the interface can be incorporated into an existing design for around $5, or built as a standalone board for around $10.